breakfastquay/rubberband/README.md

 stretches the file test.wav to 50% longer than its original duration, shifts it up in pitch by one octave, and writes the output to output.wav.

-Several further options are available: run "rubberband -h" for help.
+Several further options are available: run `rubberband -h` for help.
-In particular, different types of music may benefit from different "crispness" options (-c flag with a numerical argument from 0 to 6).
+In particular, different types of music may benefit from different "crispness" options (`-c` flag, with a numerical argument from 0 to 6).

 ## 3. Using Rubber Band Library